Jayver-Dev/kill-all/README.md

-# kill-all
+# Fling
-kill all script for StrongerHub
+Fling script for StrongerHub